7-Day South of France Road Trip Itinerary: My Perfect Route

 Day 4: Aix-en-Provence & Cassis

 Wake up and grab some breakfast before exploring the lovely city of Aix-en-Provence.
-Some highlights here include Cezanne’s Studio and Musee Granet.
-However, if you’re lucky and happen to be here on a Sunday as we were, it was fun just wandering around and visiting all the markets!
+Some highlights here include Cezanne’s Studio and Musée Granet (if you’ve got time).
+However, if you’re lucky and happen to be here on a weekend as we were, it was fun just wandering around and visiting all the markets!

-There was a flower market, antique market, and food market that we visited and took in the scenery!
+There was a flower market, antique market, and food market open when we visited, and we took in the scenery!
 It was also fun just to wander the streets and stop at confectionaries and other shops!

 Grab lunch by the harbor before going on a boat cruise of Calanques National Park.
 These Calanques are rock formations (typically from limestone) that create a deep gorge in which water from the sea flows.

 There is an option from Cassis to do a boat tour from the harbor with stops at either 3, 5, 8, or 9 Calanques.
-We ended up doing 5 as that lasted just over an hour (the longest tour is 2 hours and 20 minutes).
+We ended up doing 5 as that lasted about an hour and 20 minutes (the longest tour is around 2 hours and 20 minutes).
 You can buy tickets at the ticket booth and then go on the tour.

 It was really cool to glide into these Calanques and enjoy the views!